Ebazhanov/linkedin-skill-assessments-quizzes/adobe-in-design/adobe-in-design-quiz.md

 - [x] ln the Effects panel, click the word Fill and change the opacity.
 - [ ] ln the Swatches panel, edit the Paper swatch to be partially transparent.

 #### 48. When you hover your mouse over a frame, the Content Grabber appears.
-However, when you click the Content Grabber, no imageappears within the frame.
+However, when you click the Content Grabber, no image appears within the frame.
 What is most likely the cause of this?

 - [ ] The image has been set to Nonprinting.
 - [ ] The image is too small to see.